dependabot/dependabot-core/README.md

 [![Circle CI](https://circleci.com/gh/gocardless/bump.svg?style=svg&circle-token=135135b2c43b14edc2f5031621a3c1681caeb1c8)](https://circleci.com/gh/gocardless/bump)

-Bump helps keep your project's dependencies up to date.
-To do so, it:
+Bump helps keep your project's dependencies up to date by doing the manual work for you:

-- **Checks for updates** to each of your dependencies every day.
+- Checks for updates to each of your dependencies every day.
-- **Builds an updated dependency file** for each individual dependency that requires and update.
+- Builds an updated dependency file for each update required.
-- **Opens a Pull Request** for the change, linking out to the dependency's changelog to make review easy.
+- Opens a separate Pull Request for each update.

+All that's left for you to do is review the change.

+## Supported languages

 Bump is designed to work for many languages.
 Currently it supports: